-- (i) Successful Confirmation Accompanied by suggestions and advice for future progress. - (ii) Referral for a second attempt at Confirmation - This should normally involve the same assessors and take place within one term of the first attempt.
+(iii) Referral for a second attempt at confirmation - This should take place within one term of the first attempt and normally involve the same assessors.
+A fresh application form should be completed and an interview should always be held.
 If the first attempt is made in the final term permitted, a one-term extension is automatically granted to allow the second attempt.
-This extension does not affect the total amount of time permitted for registration on the DPhil, however if the student has already been registered on the DPhil for twelve terms, the extension is counted as one of the potential six terms of extension of time permitted under the general regulations.
+This extension does not affect the total amount of time permitted for registration on the D.Phil., however if the student has already been registered on the D.Phil. for twelve terms, the extension is counted as one of the potential six terms of extension of time permitted under the general regulations.
 The assessors should provide clear guidance on what needs to be done to improve the application before the second attempt at confirmation is submitted.
 This may require additional written work or other evidence, and possibly the appointment of an additional assessor.

 Referral may simply represent attempts to ensure that the student's work is enhanced and set on the best possible course, and should not necessarily be seen as a failure.
 However, a referral may be disappointing to a student and may take some time to come to terms with, especially if the assessors' comments are highly critical.
-Most students who do then go on to successfully complete the DPhil see the comments in retrospect as helpful, having given them the opportunity and incentive to make substantial improvements to the thesis and to avoid the risk of a far more costly and time-consuming referral of the final thesis.
+Most students who do then go on to successfully complete the D.Phil. see the comments in retrospect as helpful, having given them the opportunity and incentive to make substantial improvements to the thesis and to reduce the risk of a far more timeconsuming referral of the final thesis.

-- (iii) Transfer to MLitt Although the work presented was not suitable for Confirmation of DPhil status, nonetheless, the assessor(s) felt it was still strong enough for the lower award which is a less demanding and shorter-timescale research degree.
-In cases where transfer to a lower award is approved, if the student is already in their ninth term or beyond, a formal extension of time will also be needed to allow the student to stay on the graduate register for the MLitt, otherwise their status will lapse, and they will have to subsequently apply for reinstatement to the graduate register. - (iv) Reject the application The assessors cannot recommend confirmation of status, or transfer to the lower award.
+(iv) Transfer to MLitt - Although the work presented was not suitable for confirmation of D.Phil. status, nonetheless, the assessors felt it was still strong enough for the lower award which is a less demanding and shorter-timescale research degree.
+In cases where transfer to a lower award is approved, if the student is already in their ninth term or beyond, a formal extension of time will also be needed to allow the student to stay on the graduate register for the lower degree, otherwise their status will lapse, and they will have to subsequently apply for reinstatement to the Register of Graduate Students.

+(v) Reject the application - The assessors cannot recommend confirmation of status, or transfer to the lower award.
 This exceptional outcome should only be used if the quality of the student's work has regressed to below the standard previously achieved for transfer of status.

-At the first attempt at confirmation only options (i)-(iii) should normally be chosen.
-At the second attempt, options (i), (iii) or exceptionally (iv) should be considered.
+At the first attempt at confirmation only options (i)-(iii) should be chosen.
+At the second attempt, options (i), (ii), (iv) or exceptionally (v) should be considered.
 The Graduate Studies Committee may also request additional work or other evidence, or appoint an additional assessor to help in making a final decision.
 (Only in exceptional circumstances may a third attempt at Confirmation be made, and this would require the support of the Graduate Studies Committee and approval by the University's Education Committee).